-Although applicants are not prevented from working in any field during the time they hold limited leave to remain under Tier 1 (Exceptional Talent), it is advisable that they work in the specialist field for which they were endorsed if they wish to apply for ILR.
+Although applicants are not prevented from working in any field during the time they hold limited leave to remain under Global Talent, they must work in the specialist field for which they were endorsed if they wish to apply for ILR.

-The evidence applicants must provide to show that they meet this requirement is set out in the Immigration Rules and the, easier to digest, policy guidance.
+The Immigration Rules do not specify evidence to meet this requirement, although the guidance sets out a list of documents.
 If the applicant is an employee or director of a limited company, in general, they can provide payslips, bank statements showing salary entering their account, official tax documents or dividend vouchers.
 If they are self-employed, a letter from their accountant or the company accounts may be provided as evidence.
 If the applicant is a sponsored researcher, some further evidence would have to be produced demonstrating the source of the funding.
 A letter from the institution would have to be provided which must meet the Home Office specified requirements.

 In addition, further evidence that the work was carried out in their field of expertise should also be provided from all applicants, such as a contract of employment or a letter from an employer setting out the applicant’s duties and roles.